apigee/devrel/references/product-recommendations-v1/README.md

 ## Prerequisites

 This demo relies on the use of a GCP Project for [Apigee X](), [Big Query]() and [Cloud Spanner](). \
-It's easiest if the user has the GCP Project "Owner" role, otherwise the following roles will be needed for the user:
-- Apigee Organization Admin
-- BigQueryUser
-- BigQuery Data Viewer
-- CloudSpanner Admin
-- CloudSpanner Database Admin
-- Project IAM Admin
-- Service Usage Consumer

 ___
 **NOTE:** \